 However, the part that directly affects our customers is, of course, an issue on which we are happy to share our ideas.
 The term "KYC" is very common in English and is also frequently used in German.
 It stands for "Know Your Customer", which means as much as "Know Your Customer".
 In the course of this, we collect certain information about you, including copies of your ID, in order to expose fakes.
 Your participation is voluntary, but of course, remains a prerequisite for a customer account.

 Why is it important to know your customer?

 On the one hand, there are people who are simply forbidden to do certain business.
 These are then identified directly and, after further verification, rejected if necessary.
 However, this is very rarely the case, as these are, for example, politically exposed persons.
 This applies to very few people worldwide.

-Another aspect are inquiries by investigating authorities.
+Another aspect is inquiries by investigating authorities.
 If there is a court order, the data of the person in question must be disclosed.
-However, this may not only affect us, but all companies that do business with the person in question.
+However, this may not only affect us but all companies that do business with the person in question.
 This includes telecommunication service providers, such as Internet providers or e-mail providers.

 A widespread idea is that investigative and tax authorities automatically have records of customers who have gone through a KYC procedure.
 This is not the case, because neither we nor the authorities are allowed to do that!

 Every release has strict requirements which must be met by a corresponding resolution.
 Authorities must also comply with these requirements, and our actions are always governed by the applicable laws and regulations.
 Accordingly, customer data is a valuable asset, which is protected by us at all times.